rclone/rclone/CONTRIBUTING.md

     git push origin --follow-tags    # optional update of your fork in GitHub git checkout my-new-feature
     git rebase master

+If you rebase commits that have been pushed to GitHub, then you will have to [replace your previously pushed commits](#replacing-your-previously-pushed-commits).

 ### Squashing your commits ###